martinvinaes/interactioncausinf/README.md

 # interactioncausinf
-Paper on Causal Inference in Interaction Models
+Paper will examine problems with drawing causal inferences in linear interactive models.